cezarypiatek/ApprovalTestsExtensions/README.md

 All those methods allow for ignoring attributes inside the payload by specifying them as `ignoredPaths` in the form of [JsonPath](https://github.com/json-path/JsonPath).
 This is especially useful when the payload contains dynamically generated data like dates or identifiers.

+**IMPORTANT**: `ExplicitApprover` is memorizing test method name during the constructor invocation so it should be created per every test method.
+You should not re-use `ExplicitApprover` instance between test methods as it will result in incorrect snapshot names.
+If you want to extract `ExplicitApprover` instance creation to the method then all constructor parameters should be passed explicitly.

 Example test can look as follows: